Datapacked/XMLang/README.md

 </aasign>
 ```

 Arrays have no real memory safety, you can index and write out of bounds so be careful!
+To free an array, use `<free name="NAME_HERE">`

 #### Variable referencing